 The first thing to mention about Vitamin B1 is that it is one of the eight essential vitamins, meaning that if you don’t get enough, you can develop a vitamin deficiency.
 You can find Vitamin B1 in foods like beans, eggs, beef liver, mushrooms, almonds, and many more.

 Vitamin B1 has several functions in the body.
 It helps convert carbohydrates, fats, and proteins into energy so you stay energized before your next meal.
-It also supports brain health by keeping your nerve cells healthy and working properly.
+It also supports brain health by keeping your nerve cells healthy and working correctly.

 Niacin (Vitamin B3)